nplan/HomeButtons/docs/update.md

 > OTA is the simplest way and therefore recommended.
 Flash via USB only if something goes wrong with the OTA update and web interface is not accessible.

+**Important!** Downgrading from v2.0.4 to an earlier version is not supported!

 ## Over The Air (OTA) {#OTA}

 1. Find the latest firmware *.bin* file [here](https://github.com/nplan/HomeButtons/releases){:target="_blank"} and download it to your computer.